Geek4IT/Geek4IT.github.io/_posts/2014-4-10-The-Pragmatic-Programmer.md

 ISBN: 020161622X READ: 2014-04-10 RATING: */10

+This book about sfortware engineering and best pratices was first published in 1999.

 ###Care About Your Craft

 Why spend your life developing software unless you care about doing it well?